diegolamonica/EUCookieLaw/readme.md

 You can make your own CSS to build a custom aspect for the banner.
 However, if you prefer, you can start from the bundled CSS.

+## Using EUCookieLaw into WordPress
+Just download the zip and install it in your WordPress.
+The plugin actually supports translation in both Italian (by translation file) and English (default).

+### How to make the banner title and message translate in the proper language.

+I've implemented the custom textdomain files ( `EUCookieLawCustom-it_IT.po` / `EUCookieLawCustom-it_IT.po` ).
+Remember that to get custom translations properly work, **you need to move the `EUCookieLawCustom` directory at the `plugins` directory level**.

+Then take the file default and you have to put 4 strings in your translation file:

+* `Banner title`
+* `Banner description`
+* `I agree`
+* `I disagree`

+Remember to put the above text in the plugin settings page (default behavior) and to produce the translation files (starting from the `default.po` located in the `EUCookieLawCustom` directory).

+### Create a detailed policy privacy page

+To ensure your site is law compliant, you should have a page where you describe to your user which are the tird party cookies, which is their purpose and how to disable them.
+And yes!
+Don't forget to put the link in the banner!

+# Contribute

+I'd like to translate this plugin in all european languages, but I'm limited to the Italian and English languages.

+If you want to get involved in this plugin developement, then fork the repository and  translate in your language.

 # Donations
 If you find this script useful, and since I've noticed that nobody did this script before of me, I'd like to receive [a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=me%40diegolamonica%2einfo&lc=IT&item_name=EU%20Cookie%20Law&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest).   :)